atjager/atjager/README.md

 ### Hi there 👋

+#### I work as a software developer in Hungary.

+- I study Computer Science Engineering at University.
+(6th semester)
+- I'm currently working on projects with Java-Spring-Vue and C# as my full-time job.
+- I'm also interested in Arduino, esp32, esp8266, PHP, Python, Bash, Docker.

 <!--
 **atjager/atjager** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.